The Cholesterol Mistake Everyone Is Making

 The link between chronic inflammatory diseases and cardiovascular disease is of great significance.
 For example, individuals suffering from rheumatoid arthritis, a chronic inflammatory autoimmune disease, are at significantly increased risk of dying from heart disease.17

-In contrast, lifestyle modifications such as diet, stress reduction, sufficient sleep and regular exercise can reduce chronic inflammation, oxidative stress, and hypercoagulation (excessive tendency to form blood clots), all of which are implicated in cardiovascular disease.18
+In contrast, lifestyle modifications such as diet, stress reduction, sufficient sleep and regular exercise can reduce chronic inflammation, oxidative stress, and hypercoagulation (excessive tendency to form blood clots), all of which are implicated in cardiovascular disease.18 Unfortunately, the Standard American Diet, which is high in acid foods and low in alkaline foods, promotes inflammation.

 For a More Accurate Assessment Order These Nine Tests